parsiya/parsiya.net/content/post/2022/2022-02-07-security-game-package-manager/index.markdown

 path, it's probably insecure and can lead to LPE.

 ## But This is Insecure!
 I know!
 There's no good way to fix it.
-Here's my answer:
+Additionally:

 1. More than 90% of users run our desktop apps as admin.
-This is expected because gaming PCs are like that.
+This is expected and I am sure other game companies see a similar pattern.
 2. For old games, compatibility trumps security.
 Users just want a seamless experience (buy > download > play).
 3. `Insecure system is insecure`.
 If you install games (or Origin/EA App) at an